wishfulcynic/Klyra/README.md

 ## Overview

-This repository contains the frontend web application for the Klyra Vaults, part of the Thesaurus Protocol.
-This interface provides a user-friendly way for users to discover, understand, and interact with sophisticated DeFi yield strategies, specifically:
+This repository contains the frontend web application for the Klyra, part of the Thetanuts Protocol.
+This interface provides a user-friendly way for users to discover, understand, and interact with Thetanuts Option Vaults, specifically:

-1.  **Directional Vaults**: Offering Call Spread (Bullish) and Put Spread (Bearish) strategies on underlying assets (initially ETH).
+1.  **Directional Vaults**: Offering Call Spread (Bullish) and Put Spread (Bearish) strategies on underlying assets.
 2.  **Condor Vaults**: Implementing market-neutral Iron Condor strategies.

 Built using Next.js, React, TypeScript, and Ethers.js, the frontend connects to the deployed `StrategyVaultWrapper` smart contract, abstracting away the complexities of direct contract interaction and presenting vault performance and deposit actions in a clear, accessible manner.